-The University of Texas School of Public Health San Antonio (The School of Public Health or The School) seeks an innovative, visionary and entrepreneurial academic leader to serve as the founding chair for the department of Health Policy and Health Services Administration.
-The School of Public Health is a new collaborative school between The University of Texas Health Science Center at San Antonio (UT Health San Antonio) and The University of Texas at San Antonio (UTSA).
-The School will educate leaders passionate about addressing public health issues, advancing vital public-health-focused research and scholarship, and strengthening community partnerships across the San Antonio and South Texas regions.
+The University of Texas School of Public Health San Antonio (UTSPHSA or School) seeks an innovative, visionary and entrepreneurial academic leader to serve as the founding chair for the Department of Health, Behavior and Society.
+UTSPHSA is a new collaborative school between The University of Texas Health Science Center at San Antonio (UT Health San Antonio) and The University of Texas at San Antonio (UTSA).
+UTSPHSA will educate leaders passionate about addressing public health issues, advancing vital public-health-focused research and scholarship, and strengthening community partnerships across the San Antonio and South Texas regions.